 In order to market any products outside of the United States, we must establish and comply with numerous and varying regulatory requirements on a country-by-country basis regarding safety and efficacy.
 Approval by the FDA does not ensure approval by regulatory authorities in other countries or jurisdictions.
 In addition, clinical trials conducted in one country may not be accepted by regulatory authorities in other countries, and regulatory approval in one country does not guarantee regulatory approval in any other country.
 Approval processes vary among countries and can involve additional product testing and validation and additional administrative review periods.
-Seeking foreign regulatory approval could result in difficulties and costs for us and require additional product testing and caldides or clinical trials that could be costly and time consuming.
+Seeking foreign regulatory approval could result in difficulties and costs for us and require additional preclinical studies or clinical trials that could be costly and time consuming.
 Regulatory requirements can vary widely from country to country and could delay or prevent the introduction of our products in those countries.
-We do not have any proval in international markets.
+We do not have any product candidates approved for sale in any jurisdiction, including international markets, and we do not have experience in obtaining regulatory approval in international markets.
 If we fail to comply with regulatory requirements in international markets or to obtain and maintain required approvals, or if regulatory approvals in international markets are delayed, our target market will be reduced and our ability to realize the full market potential of our products will be unrealized.